NFL mock draft 2020: Combine results shake up first-round picks for Cowboys, Packers, Browns, others

 - Justin Jefferson, WR, LSU

-The Saints must get Drew Brees a official complementary No. 2 wideout reverse Michael Thomas.
-They will keep in-state with Jefferson (6-1, 202 kilos), who with large manufacturing catching passes from Burrow emerged in LSU’s passing recreation as a fast, environment friendly route-runner with good arms.
+The Saints have to get Drew Brees a authentic complementary No. 2 wideout reverse Michael Thomas.
+They’ll keep in-state with Jefferson (6-1, 202 kilos), who with huge manufacturing catching passes from Burrow emerged in LSU’s passing sport as a fast, environment friendly route-runner with good fingers.
 He additionally has underrated pace.

 25. Minnesota Vikings (10-6)